 - Ray Pawson’s new book The Science of Evaluation is a more advanced, but still accessible look at ways to think about complexity, programs and evaluation;

-- My blog Censemaking has a library section with sources on systems thinking and complexity that include these and many more.
+- Cameron Norman’s blog Censemaking has a library section with sources on systems thinking and complexity that include these and many more.

-- The best short introduction to the concept is a video by Dave Snowden on How to Organize A Children’s Party that is a cheeky way to illustrate complexity that I often use in my training and teaching.
+- The best short introduction to the concept is a video by Dave Snowden on How to Organize A Children’s Party that is a cheeky way to illustrate complexity that we use in our training and teaching with clients.

 – See more at: http://aea365.org/blog/cameron-norman-on-complexity-science-for-evaluators/#sthash.Ssewsvsq.dpuf